 An encounter would be extremely rare in Minnesota.
 Cougars hunt by stalking and attacking from ambush and, if encountered should be, faced directly.
 Recommended actions include making yourself appear large by holding your arms above your head, waving a hat or jacket, talking loudly and firmly and throwing rocks or sticks at the animal to chase it away.

 If actually attacked, hit the animal in the face and head with anything handy.
 Don't run, crouch or lay down.
 Try and stay above the animal and give the animal a clear escape route.
-More tips are available from the Oregon Department of Fish and Wildlife.

 No. Cougars are protected by state law.
 Only public safety officials are authorized to kill a cougar that proves to be an imminent threat to humans.